 - In many cases, these organizations ask that you live within a couple of hours of the disaster.
 That’s because they want to make sure you can activate when they are ready to deploy you.

-- For the most part, volunteers must be 13 years or older.
+- For the most part, volunteers must be 13 years or older, and in general prefer you to be older than 18.
 Many of them have a “youth” component, with training and opportunities to pitch in for teens, but the bigger deployments are meant for adults.

-- Bi-lingual volunteers are desperately needed.
+- Bi-lingual volunteers are desperately needed, every single time.
 In any language, really.
 Minorities are encouraged to volunteer because in a time of crisis, it’s important for victims to connect with someone who understands their culture.
 If you’re a minority and would like to volunteer, sign up and bring a friend.

 Austin Disaster Relief Network – ADRN has been instrumental in deploying materials and food to those in shelters and Harvey-affected areas.
 While there are lot of ways to volunteer at the Austin Disaster Relief Network or in the Hope Thrift Store, if you want to be deployed to serve or clean-up after a disaster, you must go through a background check and training.
 There’s a basic three-hour training in what ADRN does but there’s also a more advanced “Community Emergency Response Team training, FEMA-backed, that prepared you in the essential with disaster medical operations, terrorism and disaster simulations and others.